 The priority network will be agreed by Local Area Committee.
 Leaflets with maps showing the Primary and Secondary network will be made available via the Council web site at the start of each winter period.

+3.2 TREATMENT OF ROADS

-3.2 TREATMENT TIMES - MONDAY TO SATURDAY
+MONDAY TO FRIDAY

-The service will be provided between 6am and 9pm.
+The service will be provided to the full road network between 6am and 9pm.
 Treatment after 6pm will in general be restricted to Primary routes only.